Needles: Techniques and understanding the tools

 Small needle grouping – Liners

 When I first started tattooing, I was told that you had to keep the needles in the tube at an angle somewhere between 45˚ and 60˚ (standard angle or SA) when running lines in the skin.
-This idea seems to be true for most applications when using a tattoo machine.
+This idea seems to be true for most applications when applying lines (along with running against the tube).

 The result of this experience is that I’m very cautious when ever I run a line.
-My tube is held in the SA and I am always pushing (mostly) when I’m running and/or sculpting lines.
+My tube is held in the SA and I am always looking for the best way to push when I’m running and/or sculpting lines.

 If you’re like most of us, your hand gets a bit tired and those machines start getting heavy.

-Nah..
-You see, what happens when you run your machine shallow is:
+What happens when you run your machine shallow:

-- Your needles won’t penetrate the correct amount unless you press your tube tip and bury the needle.
+- Your needles won’t penetrate to the correct depth in the skin unless you press your tube tip into the skin (bury the needle).

-- You lose most of the pigment by increasing the traveling distance of the needle
+- You lose most of the pigment in the upper tissues by increasing the traveling distance of the needle.

-- Your machine has to work harder to push the needle in which increases load and decreases machine life.
+- Your machine must work harder to push the needle in which increases machine load.
+When this happens, the heat that is created due to operation increases which decreases your machine’s life.

-- If you are pulling a line, the needle will skip across the skin surface leaving little ink but more trauma.
+- If you are pulling a line, the needle will skip across the skin surface.
+When this happens the needles deposits little ink but creates a greater amount of trauma to the tissues surface.

 Steep angle of tubes